-Model Notification of Rights under FERPA for Postsecondary Institutions (April 2020) The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-- 1. The right to inspect and review the student's education records within 45 days after the day the [Name of postsecondary institution ("School" or "Institution")] receives a request for access.
-A student should submit to the School Manager or Campus Director, [or other appropriate official,] a written request that identifies the record(s) the student wishes to inspect.
-The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to inspect and review the student's education records within 45 days after the day INSTITUTE OF BEAUTY CULTURE receives a request for access.
+A student should submit to the School Manager or Campus Director, a written request that identifies the record(s) the student wishes to inspect.
+The school official will arrange for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
-A student who wishes to ask [School] to amend a record should write [the school official responsible for the record], clearly identify the part of the record the student wants changed and specify why it should be changed.
-If [School] decides not to amend the record as requested, [School] will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+A student who wishes to ask the school to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.

+If INSTITUTE OF BEAUTY CULTURE decides not to amend the record as requested, the school will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to provide written consent before [School] discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to provide written consent before the school discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-[School] discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is typically including a person employed by the [School] in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees..
-A school official also may include a volunteer or contractor outside of the [School] who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent to assist another school official in performing his or her tasks.
-A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the [School].
+INSTITUTE OF BEAUTY CULTURE discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.

+A school official is typically including a person employed by INSTITUTE OF BEAUTY CULTURE in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees.
+A school official also may include a volunteer or contractor outside of the INSTITUTE OF BEAUTY CULTURE who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent to assist another school official in performing his or her tasks.

+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the INSTITUTE OF BEAUTY CULTURE.

-[Optional] Upon request, the school also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
-[NOTE TO POSTSECONDARY INSTITUTION: FERPA requires a school to make a reasonable attempt to notify each student of these disclosures unless the institution states in its annual notification that it intends to forward records on request or the disclosure is initiated by the student.]
+Upon request, the school also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the [School] to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

-Student Privacy Policy Office, U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202
+Student Privacy Policy Office

+U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202